rahul31124/GSoC-2025/README.md

 ---
 ## Future Work
-I am looking forward to continuing my contributions to this project by adding new features, improving existing functionality, and addressing any issues that arise.
+I am looking forward to continuing my contributions to PSLab by adding new features, improving existing functionality, and addressing any issues that arise.

 ## Acknowledgements
 Special thanks to: